What are some common signs you need orthotics?

 6. You’ve had a lower limb injury

 Recent injuries to your lower limbs may affect the way you walk.
-It is important to make sure your feet are properly supported and you are well aligned and moving efficiently.
-Orthotics can help with this, and reduce the likelihood of further pain or injury.
+Previous injuries can also impact your gait, and orthotics can help alleviate the resulting issues.
+Ensuring your feet are correctly supported, well aligned, and moving efficiently is important.
+Orthotics can help with this and reduce the likelihood of further pain or injury.

 7. You have diabetic foot complications

-As they help to evenly distribute pressure, orthotics will often be prescribed in the management of diabetic foot complications.
+Orthotics help to evenly distribute pressure, so they are often prescribed in the management of diabetic foot complications.
+They transfer pressure away from painful areas, such as corns and calluses.

 Orthotics can be very beneficial in correcting your gait, providing arch support and evenly distributing pressure across the foot.
-In this way they can help prevent and alleviate pain and swelling, corns and calluses, correct your posture, and even help manage back pain and headaches.
+This way, they can help prevent and alleviate pain and swelling, corns and calluses, correct your posture, and even help manage back pain and headaches.

-Now you know the most common signs you need orthotics, it’s time to take charge of your foot health.
+***Now that you know the most common signs to help you answer your question, ‘Do I need orthotics?’ *** It’s time to take charge of your foot health.
 Improve your symptoms from the ground up by booking an appointment with our Melbourne CBD podiatrist today.

 Have other foot concerns?
 Check out our blog post on the signs you should see a podiatrist.